 About safety: San Miguel is small conservative Catholic town, far removed from the troubled border nearly 1,000 miles to the north.
 In the 10 years of operating this program, none of our attendees has ever experienced any crime.

 Traveling to San Miguel: You’ll fly into the nearby airport in Leon and be met by a private driving service.
 Within 90 minutes, you’ll be walking along the cobblestone streets of San Miguel.
 For additional information about traveling to San Miguel, click here [.pdf file].

-Hugh Carpenter’s Camp San Miguel classes are created for the independent traveler wanting to combine a cooking vacation with plenty of free time to pursue their own interests while in Napa Valley or in San Miguel, Mexico.
+Hugh Carpenter’s Camp San Miguel classes are created for the independent traveler wanting to combine a cooking vacation with plenty of free time to pursue their own interests while in San Miguel, Mexico.
 Features include lunches, receptions and dinners, as listed in the class itineraries.
 Airfare, hotel accommodations, car rental, and other items not described are not included.

 Contact us today to find out more about enjoying a fabulous week of hands-on cooking and wine tasting and all the other exciting activities that you can get only at a cooking school hosted by cookbook author and chef extraordinaire Hugh Carpenter.

 Camp San Miguel tour price per tour member: $2,490 ($500 deposit required with balance due 90 days before class begins).
 Payments may be made through PayPal or by personal check [enroll and pay].

 Saturday: We urge you to arrive a day early.